srhemdev/FileList/README.md

 # File List App
   File List App is a simple app which contains a list of files.
 It consists of a table and a header.
 The table displays list of all the files and each individual file details.
 The header shows the total number of selected files as well as a download button.
 You can single/multi select/deselect the files.
 Only available files can be dowloaded.
-On clicking the download button a modal shows up which shows the list of downloadable(available) files;
+On clicking the download button a modal shows up which shows the list of downloadable(available) files.

 ## Steps
-- In order to clone the File List app
+- In order to clone the File List app type `git clone https://github.com/srhemdev/FileList.git` form your terminal.
+Alternatively you can just download the zip file.
 - If you do not have `yarn` or `node` set up locally on your machine, please install it using `brew`(should be available on Mac).
   - Install node using https://formulae.brew.sh/formula/node.
   - Install yarn https://formulae.brew.sh/formula/yarn